About the Governing Board

 Each term there is a Full Governing Board Meeting (FGB), alternately focussing on ‘Finance’ and ‘Curriculum and Standards’.
 Church Ethos is a standing agenda item at each meeting.

-In addition to the Finance and Policy Groups, we also form working groups and teams as required to best support the development of the school.
+In addition to the Finance Group, we also form working groups and teams as required to best support the development of the school.

 Monitoring and Training